esamattis/react-zorm/README.md

 Features / opinions

 -   Validation on the client and the browser
-    -   When your server support `FormData` eg. [Remix!](https://remix.run/)
+    -   When your server supports `FormData` like [Remix!](https://remix.run/)
--   Nested / array fields
+-   Nested / array / object fields
--   Object fields
 -   No controlled inputs

 ## Install